About the Journal

 Multiple, redundant or concurrent publication

 The authors must guarantee: (1) that the article has not been published elsewhere; (2) it is not being considered for publication elsewhere; and (3) that it has been submitted with the full knowledge and approval of the institution or organization given as the affiliation of the authors.
-Submission of multi-authored manuscripts implies the consent of each of the authors.
+The submission of multi-authored manuscripts implies the consent of each of the authors.

 If data from the article is used, partially or entirely, in other research articles, or the data and results represent only part of a bigger research project described in multiple publications, these must be clearly presented to the editor.